kanbanyte/sepa/assessments/plan.md

 	* can detect objects that are partially occluded or have complex shapes.
 * Developing necessary code so that the robot can perform the required task from vision system inputs.

-## ACCEPTANCE CRITERIA
+## Acceptance Criteria
 The acceptance criteria for this project include:
-* Successful implementation and testing of the vision system.
+1. Successful Implementation and Testing of the Vision System.
-* The vision system should be integrated with the robot's control system and enable the robot to perform pick and place tasks with increased efficiency and accuracy.
+	* The vision system should be developed and integrated into the robot's control system to enable effective performance of pick and place tasks with increased efficiency and accuracy.
-* The system should be able to detect:
-	* objects accurately and efficiently.
+2. Accurate and Efficient Object Detection.
-	* objects in a variety of lighting conditions and at various distances from the robot.
+	* The vision system should be capable of accurately and efficiently detecting objects in a variety of lighting conditions and at various distances from the robot.
+3. Handling of Partially Occluded or Complex-Shaped Objects.
-	* objects that are partially occluded or have complex shapes.
+	* The system should be able to detect and handle objects that are partially occluded or possess complex shapes, ensuring reliable object recognition and manipulation.
+4. Detection of Misplaced or Missing Objects.
-	* if objects are out of place or missing and halt the task until told to continue.
+	* The vision system should have the capability to identify if objects are out of place or missing during the pick and place tasks.
-* The robot should move and perform its programmed task.
+	In such cases, the system should halt the task until instructed to continue.

+Additionally, it is important to note that for Semester 1, the client's expectation is focused on research and exploration related to the project, while the actual implementation of the vision system will take place in Semester 2.

 <div class="page"/><!-- page break -->